MicrosoftDocs/OfficeDocs-SharePoint/migration/SPMT-settings.md

 >[!Note]
 >This feature is supported only for *General Purpose storage accounts* as General Purpose accounts support Azure blobs and queues.
 This feature is not available for Blob Storage accounts.

->[!Important]
->**Cost:**</br>
->If you choose to use your Azure Storage, be aware that you could incur in Bandwidth charges.
-Those will be billed depending on your Azure offer type and migration size.
-For general prices, refer to [bandwidth pricing](https://azure.microsoft.com/en-us/pricing/details/bandwidth/).

 ## Related topics